tclaus/stocks/README.md

 Stocks app for haiku.

-Simple search for an stock, by its name or its symbol and monitors gain/loss, latest price and a chart.
+Simple search for a stock, by its name or its symbol and monitors gain/loss, latest price and a chart.